Apply for additional approvals

 These permissions take a minimum 28 days to process from the date of payment.

-Flying indoors within 5.5 km (3 NM) of a controlled airport
+Flying indoors within 5.5 km (3 nm) of a controlled airport

-To apply to fly indoors within 5.5 km (3 NM) of a controlled airport, you must submit your updated Operations Manual and Library to us with procedures.
-On approval, we will send you a letter granting you permission.
-The permission ceases if you no longer hold a ReOC or the procedures for indoor operations are removed from your manual.
+To fly indoors within 5.5 km (3 nm) of a controlled airport, you must apply to us for permission.
+To apply, you must submit your updated Operations Manual and Library to us with procedures.

 Apply for beyond visual line-of-sight approvals